cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 As programmers, we often make informal claims about our software.
-For example, I might say that a filesystem is crash-safe or an encryption software is secure, etc. However, as myself can also testify, these claims can sometimes be unfounded or even straight-up wrong.
+For example, I might say that a filesystem is crash-safe or an encryption software is secure, etc. However, as many of us can testify, these claims can sometimes be unfounded or even straight-up wrong.
 Fortunately, formal verification offers a path to move beyond informal claims.